Search

 Then came “Forever Changes” (1967), by all accounts one of rock’s great achievements, #40 on Rolling Stone Magazine’s list of the top albums of all time, #11 on the Virgin list, #6 on the New Music Express list.
 It still sells well 50 years later, universally considered a masterpiece of that memorable era.

-“Forever Changes” is a consistently inspired amalgam of acoustic rock with stunning string and mariachi (or, as one reader informs me, pasodoble) brass arrangements by David Angel and brilliant acidic Lee lyrics.
+“Forever Changes” is a consistently inspired amalgam of acoustic rock, with Lee’s brilliant, acidic lyrics backed by stunning string and mariachi (or, as one reader informs me, pasodoble) brass arrangements by David Angel.
 Lee wrote and sang nine of the album’s eleven songs.
-But the two standout cuts are the haunting ‘Old Man’ and the album’s opener, ‘Alone Again Or’, both written and sung by the abused, cowed Bryan MacLean.
+But the two standout cuts for me are the haunting ‘Old Man’ and the album’s opener, ‘Alone Again Or’, both written and sung by the abused, cowed Bryan MacLean.

 Bryan MacLean and Mother